 Kain Evans, VP, IT Director, Information Technology-Board Vice President of Valley Residential Services, Tech Committee Chair.
 VRS provides supervised housing for developmentally disabled adults.
-Serving Walla Walla County 80 hours donated in 2019.
+Serving Walla Walla County 30 hours donated in 2020.

 John Cunnison, VP, Chief Investment Officer - Walla Walla Housing Authority Commissioner of the Board.
-The board and organization is set up to provide education to low and moderate income individuals, families, seniors, and Veterans on how to safely afford a house or rental as well as provide them with the house or rental.
-Serving Walla Walla 50 hours volunteered in 2019.
+The board and organization are set up to provide education to low- and moderate-income individuals, families, seniors, and Veterans on how to safely afford a house or rental as well as provide them with the house or rental.
+Serving Walla Walla 35 hours volunteered in 2020.